-- Watering and itchy eyes
+- 1. Watering and itchy eyes

 - 2. Flushed appearance

-- 3, Inattentiveness and the inability to think clearly
+- 3. Inattentiveness and the inability to think clearly

 - 4. Ringing in the ears

 - 5. Tightness in the chest

-- 6. Headache and/or throbbing temples
+- Headache and/or throbbing temples

 - 7. Drowsiness and fatigue

 - 8. Incoherence

 - 9. Nausea and/or vomiting

 - 10. Dizziness

 - 11. Collapse

 - 12. Convulsions

 If someone is suffering from CO poisoning move the person to fresh air, administer oxygen if available, and contact medical help.
-If the victim is not breathing perform approved CPR procedures until medical help arrives and takes over.
+If the victim is not breathing, perform approved CPR procedures until medical help arrives and takes over.

-To help prevent exposure to CO check that ventilation systems are operating properly and for any exhaust leaks.
-Also be aware of your surroundings.
-Running your engine or generator in an confined space such as a boathouse or next to a seawall can allow dangerous accumulations of CO.
-Another boat with an engine running moored nearby can also expose you to dangerous amounts of CO.
-Be sure that while underway there is a good flow of fresh air through the boat by opening a forward hatch and companion way doors and that exhaust fumes are not being pulled up into the boat by "backdrafting".
-Backdrafting will be greater whenever canvas is installed or if you run in a bow-up trim angle.
+To help prevent exposure to CO, be aware of your ventilation and surroundings.
+Running your engine in a confined space such as a boathouse or next to a seawall can allow dangerous accumulations of CO.
+Another boat moored nearby with an engine running can also expose you to dangerous amounts of CO.
+Be sure that while underway there is a good flow of fresh air through the boat and that exhaust fumes are not being pulled up into the boat by "backdrafting".
+Backdrafting will be greater whenever canvas is installed, or if you run in a bow-up trim angle, or when underway with the wind at your back.

 Gasoline portable generator sets produce CO.
 These units discharge their exhaust where they are located which can lead to the accumulation of CO in the area.
-This equipment is not recommended for use on recreational vessels.
+This equipment should never be used on recreational vessels.